 - Cancer.
-Researchers are interested in spirogermanium, a form of germanium, as an alternative treatment for various kinds of cancer, including breast cancer, colon cancer, prostate cancer, ovarian cancer, head and neck cancer, and lung cancer.
-However, early research has shown only minimal response to treatment with spirogermanium.
+Researchers are interested in spirogermanium, a form of germanium, as an alternative treatment for various kinds of cancer.
+But early research has shown only minimal response to treatment with spirogermanium.
 Other early research suggests that taking propagermanium, another form of germanium, by mouth for 1-7 months might benefit people with multiple myeloma, a type of blood cancer.
-Finally, in one person, all symptoms of a particular type of lung cancer went away after taking germanium sesquioxide, another form of germanium, by mouth.

 - Hepatitis B. Early research suggests that taking a specific product (Serocion, Yamanouchi, Japan) containing propagermanium by mouth for 16 weeks reduces the amount of active hepatitis virus in people with hepatitis B.

 - A group of eye disorders that can lead to vision loss (glaucoma).